 If a child under 16 is undergoing gender reassignment, or sees themselves as being a boy when physically they are a girl (or vice versa) - sometimes known as gender dysphoria - this could mean that they will not want to share a bedroom with a child of the same (original) sex.

-Even if the additional bedroom is not allocated the HB office should at least allow a DHP, on Equality grounds.
+Therefore even if the additional bedroom is not allocated - because of going by the original gender - the HB office should at least allow a DHP, on Equality grounds.

 149 Public sector equality duty

 (1)A public authority must, in the exercise of its functions, have due regard to the need to—

 (b)advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it;

 (3)Having due regard to the need to advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it involves having due regard, in particular, to the need to—

 (a)remove or minimise disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic;

 (b)take steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not share it;

 7 Gender reassignment

 (1)A person has the protected characteristic of gender reassignment if the person is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person's sex by changing physiological or other attributes of sex.